CodeSmell/AngularJumpstart/README.md

 This is a template to jump start a JavaScript / AngularJS project in Eclipse IDE.
 This was put together after reading numerous blogs and forums.
 I figured it would be helpful to have a template for new projects.

-The project structure is modeled after a Maven project
+The project structure is modeled after a Maven project and the suggestions on the AngularJS blog ([link](http://angularjs.blogspot.com/2014/02/an-angularjs-style-guide-and-best.html), [link2](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub))

+The LinkManager is based on the AngularJS sample titled "Wire up a Backend" on the AngularJS home page.
+It has been modified to use [AngularUI](https://angular-ui.github.io/).
+In addition AngularFire and Firebase were removed.

 ```
 src